drabo/istio/README.md

 - an Nginx configured to forward all HTTP traffic addressed to any application `*.local` towards Istio HTTP service.
 The Nginx will forward also the header *Host* that is necessary in Istio to route the traffic to the proper application.
 - a service and an ingress that will collect all HTTP trafic to `*.local`

+In reverse-proxy.yaml you may want to modify the version of Nginx to the latest or according to your needs.

 ```shell
 $ kubectl apply -f reverse-proxy.yaml